fastai/fastai/courses/dl2/imdb_scripts/README.md

 ### 3. Fine-tune the LM

+First run `train_tri_wt.py` to create a pre-trained language model using WikiText-103 (or whatever base corpus you prefer).

-Run `train_lm.py` to fine-tune a language model pretrained on WikiText-103 data on the target task data.
+Then run `train_lm.py` to fine-tune a language model pretrained on WikiText-103 data on the target task data.

 Example command: `python train_lm.py imdb 0 5`